ybnd/shapeflow/README.md

 2. Make a new folder in a convenient location
 3. [Download a deployment script](https://github.com/ybnd/shapeflow/releases/download/0.3.20-test/deploy_isimple-0.3.20-test.py) and save it to that folder
 4. Run the deployment script.
 5. Once the installation is done, you can start the application by running `shapeflow.py`.
-A new browser window or tab should open for the user interface.
+A new browser window or tab should open with the user interface.

 * A tutorial: [docs/tutorial.md](docs/tutorial.md)